Skip to content

 In DataFlux Func scripts, it is allowed to reference another script to achieve code reuse.

-Assume there exists a script demo__script_a, which contains a function func_a().
-To reference this function in script demo__script_b, the following method can be used:
+Assume there is a Script demo__script_a containing a function func_a().
+Then, when referencing this function in Script demo__script_b, you can use the following method:

 demo__script_a